Dudejoe870/ps4-gpu-doc/src/DOC.md

 ### 3.2 Registers

-[PAL source code](https://github.com/GPUOpen-Drivers/pal/blob/dev/src/core/hw/gfxip/gfx6/chip/si_ci_vi_merged_offset.h) (There are so many we can't hope to list them all but the ones that will be listed here are the important ones that have been reverse engineered to figure out their meaning and how to use them)
+[PAL source code](https://github.com/GPUOpen-Drivers/pal/blob/dev/src/core/hw/gfxip/gfx6/chip/si_ci_vi_merged_offset.h) (There are so many we can't hope to list them all but the ones that will be listed here are the important ones that have been figured out their meaning and how to use them)

 #### 3.2.1 Context Registers